-Linda (63) Acquired long-term injuries in a car accident and has osteoarthritis like to see her daughters more regularly.
+Linda (63) Acquired long-term injuries in a car accident and has osteoarthritis

 Linda currently tutors young people with learning difficulties.
 Even though she struggles to navigate her home, she feels that she doesn't deserve support yet and is waiting until her PI worsens.